Conveyor belt sushi: History

 Conveyor belt sushi was invented by Yoshiaki Shiraishi (1914–2001), who had problems staffing his small sushi restaurant and had difficulties managing the restaurant by himself.
 He got the idea of a conveyor belt sushi after watching beer bottles on a conveyor belt in an Asahi brewery.
 After five years of development, including the design of the conveyor belt and the speed of operations, Shiraishi opened the first conveyor belt sushi Mawaru Genroku Sushi in Higashiosaka in 1958, eventually expanding to up to 250 restaurants all over Japan.
 However, by 2001, his company had just 11 restaurants.
 Shiraishi also invented a robotic sushi, served by robots, but this idea has not had commercial success.

 Initially in a conveyor belt sushi restaurant, all customers were seated to face the conveyor belt, but this was not popular with groups.
 Subsequently, tables were added at right angles to the conveyor belt, allowing up to six people to sit at one table.
 This also reduced the length of conveyor belt necessary to serve a larger number of people.

 A conveyor belt sushi boom started in 1970 after a conveyor belt sushi restaurant served sushi at the Osaka World Expo.
 Another boom started in 1980, when eating out became more popular, and finally in the late 1990s, when inexpensive restaurants became popular after the burst of the economic bubble.
 In 2010, Akindo Sushiro was the most famous conveyor belt sushi brand in Japan.

-In 2023, consumers were scared after a wave of "sushi terrorism" in which saboteur customers did unhygienic acts such licking or drinking from items passing in front of them towards other customers.
+In 2023, some patrons were arrested for deliberately performing unhygienic acts such as licking or drinking from items passing in front of them towards other customers.
+These acts, dubbed "sushi terrorism", were performed as pranks with the video being shared online.
+Asked about this, Agriculture Minister Tetsuro Nomura said: “It is very unfortunate that such an act took place, as it had a significant impact on food industry operators and the Ministry of Agriculture, Forestry and Fisheries will pay special attention to the situation in the future.”